Shorts Pattern (FREE – Child sizes 5 to 14)

 On doubles fabric.
 Cut out 2 of the main shorts body.
 Make sure that the stretch goes across the body of the shorts.

-Cut out 1 of the waistband. ( Tip you can fold the pattern in half and cut it out on the fold to make it easier or fit the fabric better.
+Use a rotary blade to cut out the shorts will make a smoother line.
+And you can fold the pattern in half and cut it out on the fold to make it easier or fit the fabric better.

 Step 2 – Begin to sew the DIY shorts

 With right sides of the fabric together sew the front and back seams to the shorts using a stretch stitch and a 3/8 seam allowance.
 For this type of fabric I like to use the “Lightning bolt” stitch.
 But if your machine doesn’t have that a zig zag stitch will work great!
-Tip; to keep track of which side it the back place a pin or make a mark on the back of the shorts.

 Step 3 – Sew the inside seam to the easy shorts pattern